itsdfish/GoFish.jl/README.md

 end
 ```

 The decision logic of the player is written in the method `decide`.
-This method receive the player object, a set of player ids.
-The result of the decision process is a player id and a card value.
+This method receives the player object, and a set of player ids. `decide` must return a player id and a card value.
 ```julia
 function decide(player::MyPlayer, ids)
     # awesomeness goes here